whitneywishart/Module-01-HTML-CSS-Git-Challenge-Code-Refactor/README.md

 # Module 01 Challenge: HTML, CSS, and Git - Code Refactor
 ## Challenge description
 ### **What**
-Refactor the code: Improving existing code without changing it's behavior.
+Refactor by improving the existing code without changing it's behavior.
 - Add a concise and descriptive title
 - Add appropriate alt text to all image references
 - Rename CSS selectors and corresponding HTML elements into semantic sructure
+- Reorganize the CSS into a logical structure
 - Remove CSS redundancies
-- Reorganize the CSS into a logical structure
 ### **Why**
 Practice modifying existing code to align with accesibility best practices and the scout rule.
 <br />